JeffreyRiggle/my-site/content/blog/mythical-man-month/index.md

 ## Notes

 ### The Tar Pit
+This is a good introduction essay.
+In this chapter, Frederick does a great job distinguishing between software that works and production-grade software.
+The fact that you can get something that works together quickly often gives false hope for moving that to production.
+In this move, there is a lot of work to make the application stable for many users on many machines with few bugs in new features.

+Another aspect of this chapter I found quite interesting was the description of why so many people enjoy building software and how that can become a trap.
+The comparison of programming and programming projects to a tar pit is a very interesting metaphor that I think often fits.

+#### Original notes
 | | |
 |-|-|
 | A <br> Program | A <br> Programming <br> System |